fbar97/ResumeGenerator/README.md

 # ResumeGenerator
+This is a project I did for a MindSumo challenge sponsored by Adobe.
+I won third place out of 12 contestants.
-Generates a resume page based on information given by the user.
+The web app generates a resume page based on information given by the user.
+It was implemented using ColdFusion Builder, HTML, CSS, and Bootstrap.